-Alabama Gov. Bentley holds 'emergency' meeting

-(CNN)Embattled Alabama Gov. Robert Bentley called an "emergency staff and Cabinet meeting" Monday afternoon, State Auditor Jim Zeigler said.
+Alabama Gov. Robert Bentley resigns

+Embattled Alabama Gov. Robert Bentley was booked into the Montgomery County Jail Monday on charges related to impeachment proceedings against him, and he has scheduled an announcement at 6 p.m.

+Bentley was charged with one count of failure to disclose information on a statement of economic interest, a misdemeanor, according to AL.com.
+The second charge is for failure to file campaign finance reports, also a misdemeanor.

-Ziegler did not expand on why the meeting was called by the governor, who faces impeachment hearings over allegations he tapped state resources to facilitate and hide an extramarital affair.
+Bentley called an "emergency staff and Cabinet meeting" Monday afternoon, State Auditor Jim Zeigler said.
+Ziegler did not expand on why the meeting was called by the governor, who faces impeachment hearings over allegations that he tapped state resources to facilitate and hide an extramarital affair.

 With efforts to impeach Bentley underway, a local prosecutor referred the possibility of criminal charges -- recommended by the state Ethics Commission -- to Alabama's acting attorney general in the investigation.